FurkanKahye/carbon_prediction/README.md

 2. Total Forest Carbon: 14,678,299 tonnes
 These figures align with published estimates for German forests, considering that our analysis focused on areas with tree cover greater than 25%.

+Summary:
+This model is based on:

+Spectral indices (NDVI),

+Remote sensing-based indicators (TCD),

+Topographic data (elevation).

+All these are used as features in a Random Forest regression to estimate forest carbon.
+The model does not explicitly use a formula beyond the NDVI computation, but it relies on satellite-derived indices and variables as machine learning inputs.